-Lifeguard currently has openings for Advanced EMTs and Paramedics.
+Lifeguard currently has openings for Advanced EMTs.
 Click here to apply.

 In the event of diversion of all EDs in the BREMSS Region, please refer to the Destination Decision Tree (DDT).
 We have laminated copies of the DDT in our office if you would like to come by and pick some up.

 Trauma System celebrates 20th anniversaryThe Birmingham Regional Emergency Medical Services System (BREMSS) Trauma System had its twenty (20) year anniversary on October 2, 2016.
 The trauma system enrolled its first trauma patient at 9:25 am on October 2, 1996 by Homewood Fire Department.

 Since that date, 44,746 trauma patients have been placed in the BREMSS trauma system by paramedics and hospitals in the BREMSS region.
 Based upon early studies that demonstrated a twelve percent (12%) reduction in trauma deaths by the system, it could be estimated that over 5,369 individuals have had their lives saved by the BREMSS trauma system since 1996.

 The system was a BREMSS initiative supported by the hospitals across the BREMSS six-county region.
 The original planning group was co-chaired by Dr. Robert Carraway (Carraway Methodist Medical Center) and Dr. Richard Treat (UAB Hospital), ably assisted by Dr. William Hardin (Children’s of Alabama).
 The system uses a concept which was originally used in Portland, Multnomah County, Oregon; conceived by Dr. William Long of Emanuel Hospital and designed/implemented/operated by Multnomah County EMS.